ndjerrou/ricky/Readme.md

 # DB

 Mongodb Atlas is being used in this project for saving data.
 Mongoose is the ORM choosen for this project

+# The application

+You need to sign up for a new account before using the application.

+When signing up, you can see a little usage of the ricky API (https://rickandmortyapi.com/), consumed by the back-end and displayed via the front-end

 ------------------------------------------------------------------------------------------------------------